Back to Connecticut

 Who It Names or Affects

-• People who receive Social Security benefits
+• Married individuals filing separate tax returns who receive Social Security benefits

 Terms To Know

-Social Security benefits deduction
+Social Security Benefits Deduction

 Limits and Unknowns